Free Legal Assistance Group: Post-EDSA Revolution

 FLAG continued to handle leading human rights cases including the death penalty case of Leo Echegaray in 1999.
 FLAG also represented the Manalo brothers and won the first writ of amparo case in 2008, which was a legal writ first proposed in the Philippines by Senator Diokno in the 1980s.

 Due to their contributions during the martial law and post-EDSA generations, FLAG has been a recipient of multiple awards such as the Concerned Women of the Philippines (CWP) Human Rights Award in the 1980s, and the Chino Roces Award in the 2000s from President Gloria Arroyo.

 Recent history

 Among the recent advocacies of FLAG has been to help stem the tide of extrajudicial killings linked to the Philippine drug war started by President Rodrigo Duterte.
 There have also been cases linked to the libel case of Maria Ressa, as well as the Anti-Terror Law of 2020.
 FLAG lawyers Chel Diokno and Sanidad petitioned to declare Section 4(e) as unconstitutional, for defining terrorism as excluding advocacy, protest, dissent, and similar actions "not intended to cause death or serious physical harm to a person, to endanger a person's life, or to create a serious risk to public safety."
 The Supreme Court agreed to declare it as unconstitutional for being overbroad.

+The Supreme Court celebrated the golden anniversary of the organization at the Supreme Court with former member and Senior Associate Justice Marvic Leonen.
+In 2025, Chairman Diokno handed over the chairmanship to Ted Te, after swearing in as a party-list congressman.
+Te was the Metro Manila Regional Coordinator, who worked with multiple victims and represented journalist Maria Ressa in her libel cases.
+Ressa was eventually acquitted.